 Once you’ve registered and confirmed your account, you will see your free bets or bonus added to your account.
 The sportsbook will distribute any deposit match bonuses after any deposits/play.

-Once you’ve registered, you’ll need to deposit money in your Iowa online and mobile sportsbook account to bet on Super Bowl LV.
+Once you’ve registered, you’ll need to deposit money in your Iowa online and mobile sportsbook account to bet on Super Bowl LVI.
 You can use any one of the available deposit methods, including:

 There, you can view potential payouts, combine bets to make parlays and place bets, and you can do it all through the Iowa online sportsbook or sportsbook app.